FlorenceHapgood/CV/README.md

 #### Quality Code

 At Makers, the focus was on building good quality code.
-Makers has turned me into a developer who uses OOP and TDD, and values principles such as DRY and SOLID.
-While I'm open to other ways of working, I'm very happy to have a strong programming foundation and ability to make good quality code.
+Makers has turned me into a developer who currently uses OOP and TDD, and values principles such as DRY and SOLID.
+While I'm open to other ways of working, I'm very happy to have a strong programming foundation and ability to work in these ways.

 #### Communication